Masters of (Dealing with) Disaster

 New York State learned some hard lessons from the last few hurricanes and is moving aggressively to improve its preparedness, response, and recovery efforts.
 Anne Cabrera, who leads Tetra Tech’s Emergency Management Initiative, says her team helps clients “think about readiness and response when it’s sunny and 72 degrees outside.”

 “Besides being ready, we’re trying to compress the time between the event and the response and recovery,” Cabrera said.
 Tetra Tech is working with the 14-county Adirondack Regional Interoperable Communications Consortium, a state-funded effort to link first responders, public works departments, nongovernmental organizations, and government agencies on every level involved in emergency response and recovery.

 “Integrating plans and building in continuity is the key,” Cabrera said, explaining that Tetra Tech works with communities to plan for water disruptions, power outages, cybersecurity threats, transportation infrastructure, and more.

-Also in New York, hydrology modeler Russ Dudley of our New York City office and others have been working with our hazard mitigation team to model the impacts of large storms in the Catskill Mountains, where Hurricane Irene and Tropical Storm Lee blew out bridges and flooded thousands of buildings.
+Also in New York, Tetra Tech’s hydrology and hazard mitigation teams have been working together to model the impacts of large storms in the Catskill Mountains, where Hurricane Irene and Tropical Storm Lee blew out bridges and flooded thousands of buildings.